sfptotal/SFPTotal-Wizard/README.md

 # SFPTotal Wizard

-SFPTotal Wizard is official free software for SFPTotal coding boards.
+SFPTotal Wizard is official software for SFPTotal coding boards.

 The software is distributed free of charge with proprietary source code.

 Thank you for choosing SFPTotal.

 ## Installation